 Why is this study different?

 OK, so that’s like saying the sky is blue on a clear sunny day, right?
 Actually, it’s cloudier than that – pun intended!
 If you talk to Cloud vendors, everything is moving to the cloud and has been for over a decade, so the glass is half full.
-If you talk with legacy platform vendors with a vested interest in remaining on-premise, the Cloud will never fully eclipse on-premise, so the glass will always be half empty.
+If you talk with legacy platform vendors with a vested interest in remaining on-premises, the Cloud will never fully eclipse on-premises, so the glass will always be half empty.
 Truth be told, they are probably both right: The glass can hold 16 ounces and it currently contains 8 ounces.
 The problem with this more factual statement that bridges the two perspectives is that it overly simplifies what is a very complex set of journeys that most organizations take as they move to the cloud.

 Most surveys addressing migration tend to be done by Cloud vendors, SIs with Cloud Practices, or Cloud-centric Analysts.
 Their questions tend to be crafted to elicit responses on if the respondent is moving to the cloud, but do not address how much, what is being moved and how difficult the move has been.
 Our experiences with customers tell us that there are probably many different experiences of moving to the cloud – even within a single organization, based on an array of factors.
 Further, we couldn’t find surveys specific to data migration that are freely available that are not prescribing a specific product or methodology for migration.
 Our customers were constantly asking us for more than just a reference to a single customer we’ve migrated to the cloud.